When did you last take a long, hard look at your landing pages?

 The pop-it-in-the-microwave culture we live in means one thing for landing pages.

 Stuff happens fast.

-Instant engagement is essential, and you need to get straight to the point.
+Instant engagement is essential, and you must get straight to the point.

-That’s why I like to treat it as if I’ve got only five seconds to capture the attention of my visitors.
+That’s why we like to treat it as if there are only five seconds to capture the attention of new visitors.

 How do you achieve this?

-This goes back to my first point about taking a minimalist approach.
+This goes back to the first point about taking a minimalist approach.
 Often a snazzy headline, an image, and a CTA are all it takes.

 Also, keep key benefits above the fold so that visitors can be persuaded to buy without having to scroll down.